deloatchj/deloatchj/README.md

 ![image](https://user-images.githubusercontent.com/113311736/190349328-acd60667-48b2-4792-9128-c26b90bcad37.png)

 #HW2
-Classifier coded in Jupyter notebook \
+KElbowVisualizer coded in Jupyter notebook \
+The best value for K is 4.
+That is where the elbow can be found.
 ![image](https://user-images.githubusercontent.com/113311736/192155063-a1e1a3f6-186e-4fa4-9406-9644cc61df78.png)